Madame de Montespan: Marriage

 On 28 January 1663, Françoise-Athénaïs married Louis Henri de Pardaillan de Gondrin, Marquis of Montespan, who was one year her junior.
 Madame de La Fayette says in her Histoire de madame Henriette d'Angleterre that Françoise-Athénaïs was in love with another young man, Louis de La Trémoille, who was the elder son and heir to the Duc de Noirmoutier (one of the leaders of the Fronde).
 However, La Trémoille had to flee to Spain after a disastrous duel, and Françoise-Athénaïs was betrothed to Montespan.
-The wedding ceremony took place in a chapel at the Église Saint-Eustache in Paris.
+The wedding ceremony took place in a chapel at the Église Saint-Eustache, Paris.
 Françoise later recounted that as she had neglected to bring along the proper kneeling cushions for the ceremony, the couple had to kneel on dog cushions.
-She soon became pregnant with her first child, Christine.
+She and her new husband eventually fell in love and soon became pregnant with their first child, Christine.
 Two weeks after her daughter's birth she danced in a Court Ballet, and less than a year later her second child was born.

 The couple lived in a small house close to the Louvre, which allowed Madame de Montespan to attend court and carry out her duties there as a lady-in-waiting to the Duchess of Orléans.
 She quickly established herself as the "reigning beauty of the court".
 Beauty, however, was only one of Madame de Montespan's many charms.
 She was a cultured and amusing conversationalist, who won the admiration of such literary figures as letter-writer Madame de Sévigné and diarist Saint-Simon.
 In addition, she kept abreast of political events.
 This had the effect of making her even more appealing to men of intellect and power.
-She was courted by a number of suitors including le comte de Frontenac and Marquis de La Fare.
+She was courted by a number of suitors including Louis de Buade de Frontenac and Charles Auguste de la Fare.